B2B Facebook Advertising

 Facebook is the place where people share their recent travel photographs, connect with friends, and post funny dog videos.
-Therefore, some marketers believe that Facebook ads are useless for B2B companies.
+Therefore, some of the best Facebook advertising agencies believe that Facebook ads are useless for B2B companies.

 But they couldn’t be more wrong.
 Companies are made of people, most of whom use Facebook and its large network of third-party advertising platforms actively.